 This year I ventured to Delhi on my own....no support, no second opinions.
 Yep, the thought was pretty scary, but I held my head high and strode confidently through the 2 weeks.
 I won't say there were no hiccups, but there weren't too many.

-With so many gorgeous fabrics to choose from, the task is a mammoth one and even when my decisions were made I was still shown more, more and then some more.
+With so many gorgeous fabrics to choose from, the task is a mammoth one and even after my decisions were made I was still shown more, more, and then some more.
 Thank goodness my suppliers kept bolstering me with cups of tea, water and often lunch as well.

 That leads me to a very funny story.....Everywhere I went, I was asked if I wanted an 'English breakfast' cup of tea, and I thought that 'English breakfast' tea must be quite common in India.
-On my first visit to one of the fabric stores, I was asked if I would like a cup of tea, and I said I would love an English breakfast, please.
+On my first visit to one of the fabric stores, I was asked if I would like a cup of tea, and I replied that I would love an English breakfast, please.

 The store owner said he didn't have any and would get me one.
-I told him not to bother I was happy with any black tea.
+I asked him not to bother I was happy with any black tea.
 Not long after, I was told my tea had been ordered and would arrive soon.
 Bottles of water kept appearing but never a cup of tea.
 I thought they had forgotten and I didn't give it another thought.

 2 hours later, the store owner called me into his office, my English breakfast had arrived.....I think you have probably guessed it by now.....an English breakfast had definitely arrived.....eggs, hash browns, mushroom, tomato, beans, toast, etc.

 The store owner told me that he was not able to get an English breakfast in his area and had rung his friend who owns a restaurant.
 His friend called his chef, asked him to go to the restaurant and make and deliver an English breakfast to me!!!!!
 When I explained that the English breakfast I asked for was actually a cup of tea, we all had a good laugh.
 All was ok, but I'm sure you can imagine my embarrassment.